-Prerequisite: BUSN 2133 Introduction to Project Management and 2.0 GPA or higher and submission of an approved Capstone Learning Project Application by the date listed in the Academic Calendar prior to the semester of intended enrollment.
+Prerequisite: 2.0 GPA or higher and submission of an approved Capstone Learning Project Application by the date listed in the Academic Calendar prior to the semester of intended enrollment.

 Registered students must be in their final semester of enrollment.
 Students, with the assistance of a faculty facilitator, choose a project, identify project stakeholders, and develop and execute a formal project plan.
 Students maintain a journal which documents goals, progress, and barriers encountered.
 Most projects include an oral/written presentation at the conclusion of the semester.